 Trophy and/or Prizes for 1st – 3rd place

-In order to be eligible, a junior angler must be 14 years of age or younger.
+To be eligible, a junior angler must be 14 years of age or younger.

 - Junior Anglers fish for free with one paying adult. ($50).

 - Junior Anglers will only be eligible for prize money and Boat raffle if they purchase a $50 Angler Ticket.

 THANK YOU FOR PARTICIPATING IN THE 2023 CENTRAL FLORIDA SHOOTOUT!
 VISIT THE WEBSITE FREQUENTLY FOR EVENT UPDATES, TOURNAMENT PHOTOS, AND MORE!
 WE LOOK FORWARD TO SEEING YOU AGAIN NEXT YEAR!
 TO CONTACT THE TOURNAMENT DIRECTOR, CALL 321-759-7593 or 321-759-7523.

 How to Submit Your Entry: Official Rules and Disclosures

 No purchase or donation is necessary to enter or win.
 A purchase or donation will not improve your chances of winning.

 WHO CAN ENTER: This angler ticket is part of a fundraising campaign for the charitable works of Taylor for Teens, located in Melbourne, FL 32904.
 U.S. residents are eligible to enter.
 Employees and their family members and household residents are not eligible to enter.
 Voids were prohibited.